skalenetwork/mirage-manager/docs/Committee.md

 ## Committee

-Manages committee selection and rotation for FAIR network
+Manages committee selection and rotation for the FAIR network

-_Orchestrates node eligibility, committee formation, and DKG integration Maintains updated Node pool for random sampling for committee member selection based on stake_
+_Orchestrates node eligibility, committee formation, and DKG integration Maintains a weighted pool of eligible nodes for random, stake-weighted sampling_

 ### CommitteeAuxiliary

-_Auxiliary structure to store committee node information Contains a set of node IDs for efficient membership checks_
+_Auxiliary structure to store committee node information Contains a set of node IDs for efficient O(1) membership checks_

 ```solidity
 struct CommitteeAuxiliary {